Chapter One: The Beginning

 As I got to my feet I glanced upwards towards the navy sky.
 It was hard to believe that many stars existed.
 The entire horizon was dotted with balls of light that seemed to continue into infinity.
 I ran my fingers along the grass.
 The tall strands tickled my shins as I began walking towards the lake I spotted at the edge of the meadow.
 Its water glistened like the stars and flowers and even at night with the moon's reflections dancing off its surface it still appeared to be a beautiful deep blue.
 I stood on its shallow sandy beach with my feet in the soft white sand wondering what the water might feel like if I stepped in when a small snap caught my attention.

 "Hello," I said to it.
 The bird just continued staring at me, blinking slowly.
-I wasn't sure why I had chosen to speak to it, but it didn't seem to affect it at all.
+It gave no response but for some reason I felt as if it understood me anyways.

 The Eagle rustled its feathers and spread its wings, making me take a slight step back in precaution, but made no other move.
 After standing there for a moment I reached out to it, not really thinking about my actions.
 I gently placed my hand on it and it leaned its head to me, happily accepting my touch.
 I smiled and started to stroke its soft feathers.
-A small tingle flowed through my hand and up my arm causing me to shudder but I thought nothing much of it.
+A small tingle flowed through my hand on its back and up my arm causing me to shudder.

 I sat down and the Eagle and I shared silent thoughts for a while.
 It wasn't until the air seemed to become unnaturally cold suddenly that I pulled myself back to the rest of the world around me.
-The Eagle made a small noise, shuffling on its feet anxiously.
+The Eagle made a small noise of distress, shuffling on its feet anxiously.
 Uncertainty began forming in the pit of my stomach.
 The bird looked alarmed, but why?

 The temperature seemed to drop again and I hugged myself, a cold shiver running through me.
 I was only wearing a light white dress that brushed my knees; I wasn't suited for colder weather.
 What was going on?
-The bad feeling I had gotten earlier amplified until I could feel my hands shaking out of fear.
-I didn't want anything bad to happen.
-It would ruin this entire picture.
+The bad feeling I had gotten earlier amplified and I felt nauseous.
+I didn't want anything to ruin this beautiful dream.

 I started back towards the center of the meadow when I stopped myself in my tracks.
 I swallowed and turned slowly back around.
 My stomach twisted when I saw the figure standing there.
 I couldn't see his face; it was covered by the hood of a cloak.
 At his hip was a sword, the red gem on its handle glistening like the eye of a snake.
-The bad feeling I had been getting only became worse as I looked at him.
+The bad feeling had been growing in my stomach worsened as I looked at him.

 "Amazing creatures, Eagles, aren't they?" he said, his voice unmistakably masculine.
 I didn't need to see his face to know he was smiling, I could hear it in his tone.
 With one hand on the hilt of his weapon he began walking towards me.
 I stumbled back, mirroring his movements.

-"Don't come near me," I said, the words slipping out before I could stop them.
+"Don't come near me," I said.
 To my surprise he listened.

 He stopped and paused for a moment before lifting his hands and pulling back his hood.
 The first thing that struck me was his eyes.
 They were a deep, ruby red, and even deadlier than the jewel on his sword.
-They bore into me so intensely I thought they might set me on fire.
+They bore into me with an intensity that made me want to shrink until I couldn't be seen anymore.

 The next thing I noticed was his tattoos.
 A line of black flames marked the left side of his face, travelling up from his jawline to the corner of his eye.

 "Who are you?"
 I asked.
-I hated how my voice wavered but I couldn't stop it.
+I hated how my voice wavered as I spoke.

 "Who are you?"
-I demanded this time, attempting to put a little more force behind my words this time.
-He just tilted his head to me as if I were some freak experiment that had done something interesting.
-I felt extremely self-conscious under his gaze and looked at my feet to avoid eye contact.
+I demanded this time, attempting to put a little more force behind my words.
+He just tilted his head to me as if I had done something interesting.
+I felt suddenly self-conscious under his gaze but restrained myself from looking away.

 "You are persistent, aren't you?
 Alright, fine.
 My name is Spiro," he introduced himself, bowing formally.
 I could hear the amusement in his tone.